 - The purpose of monitoring is simply to determine the degree to which Board policies are being fulfilled.
 Information which does not do this will not be considered to be monitoring.
 Monitoring will be as automatic as possible, using a minimum of Board time so that meetings can be used to create the future rather than to review the past. - 2.
-A given policy may be monitored in one or more of three ways: - A. Internal Report Disclosure of compliance information to the Board from the President: - B. External Report Discovery of compliance information by a disinterested third party, external auditory, inspector, or judge who is selected by and reports directly to the Board.
+A given policy may be monitored in one or more of three ways: - A. Internal Report Disclosure of compliance information to the Board from the President; - B. External Report Discovery of compliance information by a disinterested third party, external auditory, inspector, or judge who is selected by and reports directly to the Board.
 Such reports must assess executive performance only against policies of the Board, not those of the external party, unless the Board has previously indicated that party's opinion to be the standard; - C. Direct Board Inspection Discovery of compliance information by a Board member, a committee, or the Board as a whole.
 This is a Board inspection of documents, activities, or circumstances directed by the Board which allows a "prudent person" test of policy compliance. - 3.
 Any policy can be monitored by any method at any time, as the Board chooses.
-For regular monitoring, however, data on each ENDS and EXECUTIVE LIMITATIONS policy will be gathered as follows: (see next page which will be developed and inserted here)
+For regular monitoring, however, data on each ENDS and EXECUTIVE LIMITATIONS policy will be gathered as follows: (See schedule in Board Process section, Annual Board Planning Cycle on page 21.)